jmacost5/CPP-528-Project/analysis/Neighborhood.md

-### Regression shows mutlicolinearity in coefficient and SD for percent black.
+### Regression shows mutlicolinearity in coefficient and standard deviation for percent Black population.
 Standard deviations increased for all variables but coefficents increased for percent college graduates and percent unemployed.